Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/reComputer_Industrial/reComputer_Industrial_Getting_Started.md

 Make sure you power on the device while holding the RECOVERY button or otherwise it will not enter recovery mode
 :::

-- **Step 5:** On the Ubuntu host PC, open a Terminal window and enter the command **lsusb**.
+On the Ubuntu host PC, open a Terminal window and enter the command **lsusb**.
 If the returned content has one of the following outputs according to the Jetson SoM you use, then the board is in force recovery mode.

 - For Orin NX 16GB: **0955:7323 NVidia Corp**
 - For Orin NX 8GB: **0955:7423 NVidia Corp**
 - For Orin Nano 8GB: **0955:7523 NVidia Corp**
 - For Orin Nano 4GB: **0955:7623 NVidia Corp**

+### Flash to Jetson

-- **Step 6:** Navigate to the extracted file from before and execute the flash command as follows
+Navigate to the extracted file from before and execute the flash command as follows

 ```sh
 cd mfi_p3509-a02+p3767-0000